 Please visit the department website for more information.

-Course Course Grad Recommendations Credit

-Name e s

-820 Culinary Arts 1 9-12 Review of the student record in regard to the Student Code of Conduct 5
+Course # Course Name Grade Recommendations Credits 820 Culinary Arts 1 9-10 Review of the student record in regard to the Student Code of Conduct 5

 This course covers basic culinary preparation and cooking methods.